Redbank Gorge with Kids

 Lots of sand, cool water and floating on an inner tube.
 Sounds like a nice day at the beach right ?
 The waterholes in Central Australia have a LOT more to offer than you may realise !

 Redbank Gorge was by far, my favourite outback swimming hole in Central Australia.
-As an added bonus, it is also a fantastic place to take the kids.
+As an added bonus, it’s also a fantastic place to take the kids.
 There is heaps of sand, lots of rocks for the kids to scramble over, and lots of untouched nature to explore.
-I really want to come back to this area and camp for a couple of days!
+I really want to come back to this area and stay for a couple of days!

-I visited Redbank Gorge on a self drive camping trip with my husband and kids.
-We travelled from Alice Springs to Uluru via the ‘alternative’ way.
-See the route we followed on this post: Central Australia Road Trip With Kids (The Route We Took)
+I visited Redbank Gorge with my husband and young kids on a Central Australian road camping trip.
+See the route we followed here: Central Australia Road Trip With Kids (The Route We Took)

 There is some really cool things to do in this area and the scenery is just beautiful!

-If you can brave the cold water, you can actually swim up the gorge and then float back down on a tyre tube or floaty.
-We didn’t get to do it unfortunately!
-I didn’t know about it until we arrived, and didn’t bring any floaties for the kids unfortunately.
+If you can brave the cold water, swim up the gorge and then float back down on a tyre tube or floaty.
+We didn’t get to do it unfortunately because I forgot the floaty!